 BTW...I am a 'PK'

-Those in the ‘goody-two-shoes’ camp often end up following in the footsteps of their preacher dads, becoming pastors themselves or missionaries or marrying pastors or missionaries.
+Those in the ‘goody-two-shoes’ camp often end up following in the footsteps of their preacher dads, becoming pastors themselves or missionaries or marrying pastors or missionaries; the typically dull, but nevertheless rewarding life of 'Charity Churchmouse.'

 The 'rebels' end up either wanting nothing to do with church, or as prodigals; sometimes returning to the clergy fold after many years, often with scars.
 They are then quickly catapulted into the limelight with their dramatic and wild conversion stories.
 We love those testimonies.

 My testimony falls into neither category, (although some might put me in the ‘goody-two-shoes’ camp).
-As I reflect on my childhood as a ‘PK,’ I could therefore expect to find enough reasons to end up on a Psychiatrist’s couch.
+As I reflect on my childhood as a ‘PK,’ one would assume I could find enough reasons to end up on a Psychiatrist’s couch.

 Our tendency is to find people to blame for our issues, and our past is a wonderful starting point for our messed up lives.
 If you are ‘PK,’ apparently you are more messed up and so more justified in your insecurities.
 Being a ‘PK’ is a syndrome worthy of many hours of counselling and sympathy.